swahareddy/swahareddy.github.io/projects/stalking_anewlevel.md

 title: Who has the money?
 github_repo: https://github.com/swahareddy/Prospekts
 ---
-# Finding rich-ass people for private banking and wealth management businesses of big banks
+# Finding wealthy people for private banking and wealth management businesses of big banks
-This was a team project for the FoB Hackathon 2020, ML Challenge.
-We were a group of 5.
+This was a team project (team o 5) for the FoB Hackathon 2020, ML Challenge.

 ## The Use Case
 - HNIs are defined as individuals having net worth of > 5 million USD.
 These high profile individuals are still significant in number and are often in need of wealth management for their businesses or family offices.